omar-abdelgawad/quick-sql-handbook/SQL.md

 In case the subquery returns more than 1 value, the insert query will either return an error because it expects a single integer value (that's the data type of the `department_id` column), or just take the first value.
 The behavior depends on the DBMS of choice.
+Can you figure out which behavior does SQLite3 have?

 Moreover, if the subquery return more than 1 column, the DBMS will raise an error, because it expects a single column.